World Happiness Report 2024 Breakdown

 Why are some happy with less?

-You may notice that certain countries seem oddly high given their level of development.
+You may notice certain countries seem oddly high given their level of development.

-For instance, how is it that Costa Rica with a GDP-per capita (meant to assess economic status per person) of $12,472 is 11 slots ahead of the US with a GDP-per capita of $70,248?
+For instance, how is it that Costa Rica, with a GDP-per capita of $12,472 is 11 spots ahead of the US with a GDP-per capita of $70,248?
+This seems to suggest they are far better (about 6x better) at translating resources into happiness.
+Why?

-While this report doesn’t give a certain explanation.
-We can look to the above six variables and consider how cultural values and norms have a greater impact on happiness than purely material wealth.
-Things like a sense of freedom, trust in public institutions, and above all — a culture of close relationships and social connection are likely the main reasons some get “more from less” with respect to happiness.
+This report doesn’t give a scientifically certain explanation.
+But we can look to the above six variables and consider how cultural norms and values have a greater impact on happiness than purely material wealth.
+Things like a sense of freedom, trust in public institutions, and above all — a culture of close relationships and social connection — are likely the main reasons some get “more from less” with respect to happiness and economic development.

 As the adage goes: standard of living is not quality of life.